Itgotworse26/Used_Cars_Fuel_Types/README.md

 Final Group Assignment for Module 20

 ## Background
 The purpose of this assignment is to use a machine learning model to predict the type of fuel a car from a used car database will use.
 By using data from www.cardekho.com, we will determine the fuel type of a used car sold in India.
-By predicting whether a car will be diesel, petrol, or other, we can observe if
+By predicting whether a car will be diesel, petrol, or other, we can observe what the fuel types of different vehicles are and whether it will affect their numbers in the future.

 ## Machine Learning (Triangle Role)